nwsw/nwcplugin-api/api/nwc.md

 <a name="rawget"></a>
 **nwc.rawget**(t,'PropertyName'), Returns 'PropertyValue'

 This method can be used to retrieve the raw value of a property found in  user object's property table `t`.
 This method can be used to bypass the user object's `spec` table.
+This also works for `ntnidx` user object refences.

 ---------------------------------